rust-project-primer/book/src/interop/readme.md

 # Interfacing

 There are various reasons why you may want to interoperate with another language in a Rust project.
-Often times, code is not written in a vacuum, but rather the code you write needs to interact with an existing system.
+Code is rarely written in a vacuum, but rather the code you write needs to interact with an existing system.
 Or you need to make use of a library writte nin another language.
 The reverse could also be true: maybe you did write something useful in Rust, and you want to make it usable for people in another language.

 ### Reasons for interop